 If you abstain from voting on a proposal, your abstention has the same effect as a vote against that proposal.
-If you withhold authority to vote for one or more of the directors, this has no effect on the election of those directors.
+If you withhold authority to vote for one or more of the directors, this has no effect on the election of those directors; however, if a majority of our shares that are entitled to vote at the meeting are designated to be "withheld" from a director nominee's election, then such nominee shall offer his or her resignation for consideration to the Nominating and Corporate Governance Committee, as described above.